jcstein/gm-portal/README.md

 ## Getting Started

-First, DM me at [@JoshCStein](https://twitter.com/JoshCStein) or [joshcs.lens](https://www.lensfrens.xyz/joshcs.lens) with your Ethereum wallet address to receive EMINT tokens.
+First, DM me at [@JoshCStein](https://twitter.com/JoshCStein) or [joshcs.lens](https://www.lensfrens.xyz/joshcs.lens) with your Ethereum wallet address to receive EMT tokens.

 Then, you will need to connect your Ethereum wallet below to the Ethermint Sovereign Rollup to display the posts from the smart contract and post a GM.
-You only need EMINT to post.
+You only need EMT to post.

 ## Nice, what's going on under the hood?